UHHRobotics22-23/MarimbaBot/marimbabot_vision/README.md

 # TAMS Master Project 2022/2023 - Vision

+This part of the repository stores all the code to run and train the transformer based end-to-end vision pipeline.
+The latest trained model can be found on [Huggingface](https://huggingface.co/Flova/omr_transformer), which also allows a simple browser based demo.

 ## Scripts
 For more information on the usage of the scripts, please refer [README](../marimbabot_vision/scripts/README.md).